dib-lab/dib-training/index.rst

 ---

 `UC Davis Genome Center <http://genomecenter.ucdavis.edu/>`__ - Dr. Brown is a member of the Genome Center at UC Davis.
+Note that the Genome Center hosts a `Bioinformatics Training Program <http://training.bioinformatics.ucdavis.edu/>`__!

 ---